Cape Town -

-THE South African Communist Party in the province has threatened to march on the residence of Premier Helen Zille and other DA leaders if the DA goes ahead with a march to the ANC headquarters on February 4.
+The South African Communist Party in the Western Cape has threatened to march on the residence of Premier Helen Zille and other DA leaders if the DA goes ahead with a march to the ANC headquarters on February 4.

 The DA is awaiting permission for 6 000 members to march through the Johannesburg city centre to Luthuli House.